New to Investing? Here’s How to Get Started

 October 21, 2021

 Are you waiting to build up a large amount of money before you start investing in the stock market?
 It may not take as much money as you think!
 Using different types of investments can make even the smallest start toward your financial goals worthwhile.
-Here’s what you need to know about the basics.
+These 5 steps will help you understand the basics of how to start investing.

 If you have extra cash on hand after paying your bills, you can put it to good use by investing it for your future.
 Even if you only have an extra $500 to invest, that’s a great start!
 If you’re not quite there, though, there are ways to invest with smaller amounts.
 For example, Navy Federal Investment Services Digital Investor allows you to invest as little as $1 per individual stock or exchange traded fund (ETF).